beniwein/beniwein/README.md

-- 👋 Hi, I’m @beniwein
+- 👋 Hi, I’m Benny
-- 👀 I’m interested in coding
+- 👀 I’m interested in coding, gaming & GUI
-- 🌱 I’m currently learning coding
+- 🌱 I’m currently learning how to code in html/css/js, later on maybe xml
-- 💞️ I’m looking to collaborate on github
+- 💞️ I’m looking to collaborate on github & face-to-face
-- 📫 How to reach me "discord"
+- 📫 How to reach me:

 <!---
 beniwein/beniwein is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.